 Gabriel of Urantia/TaliasVan co-founded Global Community Communications Alliance supporting an EcoVillage comprised of more than 100 members from all over the world; Avalon Organic Gardens & EcoVillage; Personality Integration Rehabilitation Program for Teens and Adults; Global Family Legal Services.
 In addition its affiliates and supporting nonprofit organizations Soulistic Medical Institute and Soulistic Hospice, and Global Change Multimedia also support church programs.

-Gabriel of Urantia/TaliasVan is a musician, singer/songwriter, and author of several books, including his autobiography, The Divine New Order; The Cosmic Family, Volume 1; and Teachings on Healing from a Spiritual Perspective.
+Gabriel of Urantia/TaliasVan is a musician, singer/songwriter, and author of several books, including his autobiography, The First Stage Of Light And Life, Into The New Millennium and Teachings on Healing from a Spiritual Perspective.

 He is an activist for environmental and social concerns, a humanitarian, and a pioneer in bringing new spiritual concepts to the world.

 Earlier on in his life, Gabriel of Urantia/TaliasVan was a hopeful actor, beginning at the Pittsburgh Playhouse.
 He later became, in his early thirties, a professional extra (handled by an agent) used for close-ups in Little House on the Prarie and Father Murphy in Old Tucson, Arizona.

 Gabriel of Urantia/TaliasVan was additionally used in several made-for-TV movies, including one with Lindsey Wagner filmed in downtown Tucson.
 He also met Michael Landon (now deceased), Melissa Gilbert (did a scene with her), Merle Olsen (Father Murphy) and Victor French (Highway to Heaven).